benlowenthal/remote-play/README.md

-# remote-play
+# C# Remote Play for Windows
-A UDP Remote Play server and client to send inputs across the Internet.
+A development on WANinput to become a full UDP-based Remote Play client and server.
+Implemented in C#.